Skip to main content

 Step 3

-• Run the following command via SSH
+• Execute the following command in SSH.

-• No prompt indicates success
+• No prompt indicates successful execution.

 sudo chmod 777 /home/pi/printer_data/logs/moon2uart.log